-Cousins \cite{WhyNotBayesian} showed that at the one-channel Poisson measurement with known nuisance parameters the use of the uniform prior for the main parameter results in the upper limit that covers the true value precisely with the stated probability and in the lower limit that covers with lower probability.
-Conversely, at the use of the inverse prior the lower limit covers correctly and the upper limit insufficiently.
-The other trouble is that if the most probable $s$ is zero or close to zero, its value can be excluded from the credible interval, which raises doubts about the consistency of the whole approach.
+Cousins \cite{WhyNotBayesian} showed that for the one-channel Poisson measurement with known nuisance parameters the use of the uniform prior for the main parameter results in an upper limit that covers the true value exactly with the stated probability and in a lower limit that covers with lower probability.
+Conversely, with the use of the inverse prior the lower limit covers correctly and the upper limit insufficiently.
+Another problem is that if the most probable $s$ is zero or close to zero, its value can be excluded from the credible interval, which raises doubts about the consistency of the whole approach.

+For example, the confidence intervals calculated by different methods for a one-channel problem with known auxiliary parameters $a=1$ and $b=5$, $t_a = t_b = 1$, for different observed $n$ are shown in Fig. \ref{compar_lim}.

+One can see that the lower limit of the Bayesian central credible interval does not include $s=0$ even at $n < 5$, although it is very low.

-The shortest interval includes the maximum due to the way of its construction, but does not provide good coverage, as was shown in \cite{WhyNotBayesian} and obtained also for the example considered in this paper.
+The shortest interval includes the maximum due to the method of its construction, but does not provide good coverage, as was shown in \cite{WhyNotBayesian} and obtained also for the examples considered herein.

-One can also construct a level-based interval like it is done in the likelihood ratio method, that is at a certain level found with the Gaussian approximation.
-Writing the integral of Gaussian in the form
+One can also construct a level-based interval as it is done in the likelihood ratio method, that is using a level found with the Gaussian approximation.
+Writing the integral of the Gaussian in the form